jfspps/Data-Structures-and-Algorithms/25_Binary_Heaps.md

 ## Deleting from binary heaps and Heap sorting arrays ##

 To maintain a complete binary on deletion and sorting, the only node that can be deleted from a binary heap is the root node.
-This frees the first (`i = 1`) element in the array and then populated with the last element.
+This frees the first (`i = 1`) element in the array and then populated with the last element of the array.
 This ensures the binary heap is complete.
 The array is then sorted, depending on whether it is a maximum binary heap or minimum binary heap.

 ![](/images/BinaryHeapDeletion.svg)